GamesLabsSoftware/developer-exercise/README.md

 ## Publishing
 Fork this repository and add scipio3000 to the repository.
 PM scipio3000 with the link to your repository once you are done with the assignment

+# New Features
+For this assignment, I have added a Firemaking skill and some basic features.
+The firemaking event should perform the following:
+* Remove appropriate logs from player inventory on successful burn event
+* Calculate a random burn duration that scales with log type
+* Perform a skill check and cancel the firemaking event if player skill is too low

+All related tests have been added and confirmed.